gloveboxes/PyCon-Hands-on-Lab/Lab2-docker-debug/README.md

 1. From the Visual Studio Code Taskbar, click and select **Python Raspberry Pi: Attach**
 2. Select **Python Raspberry Pi: Attach**
-3. Set a break point in the while True loop.
+3. Set a breakpoint in the while True loop.
 Line 52 is good.

     Ensure the **app.py** file is open, set a breakpoint at line 52, in the **publish** function (**telemetry = mysensor.measure()**) by doing any one of the following: